ClarytyLLC/docs/src/docs/tutorials/pages/azure-ad-application-and-openid.md

 ![OpenIDConnectGraphql](images\OpenIDConnectGraphql.png)

-- Copy the id and the loginUrl that are returned from GraphQL and save them somewhere - We will use them in the next step.
+- Copy the id and the loginUrl that are returned from GraphQL and save them somewhere - We will use them in the next step and later.

 ### Step 5: Start to setup the required configuration for the new Azure AD Application.